SebSept/YiiPasswordValidator/README.md

 # SPasswordValidator 1.2

 SPasswordValidator is a password validator for the [Yii framework](http://www.yiiframework.com).
+Tested with yii 1.1.12.

 It's to use for a form/model validation rule.